Moore curve: Generalization to higher dimensions

 There is an elegant generalization of the Hilbert curve to arbitrary higher dimensions.
 Traversing the polyhedron vertices of an n-dimensional hypercube in Gray code order produces a generator for the n-dimensional Hilbert curve.
-See MathWorld.

 To construct the order N Moore curve in K dimensions, you place 2K copies of the order N−1 K-dimensional Hilbert curve at each corner of a K-dimensional hypercube, rotate them and connect them by line segments.
 The added line segments follow the path of an order 1 Hilbert curve.
 This construction even works for the order 1 Moore curve if you define the order 0 Hilbert curve to be a geometric point.
 It then follows that an order 1 Moore curve is the same as an order 1 Hilbert curve.

 To construct the order N Moore curve in three dimensions, you place 8 copies of the order N−1 3D Hilbert curve at the corners of a cube, rotate them and connect them by line segments.
-This is illustrated by a Wolfram Demonstration.